pixee/docs/docs/codemods/java/pixee_java_harden-xmlinputfactory.md

 </book>
 ```

-Yes, it's pretty insane that this is the default behavior.
+It is often surprising to developers that this is the default behavior.
 Our change hardens the factories you create with the necessary security features to prevent your parser from resolving external entities.

 ```diff
 + import io.github.pixee.security.XMLInputFactorySecurity;